 Dr. Lowenthal is the principal investigator for a CDC-funded PEPFAR Public Health Effectiveness Research grant focused on optimizing adherence to antiretroviral therapy among perinatally HIV-infected adolescents in Botswana.
 She also receives funding from the National Institutes of Health and the Stoke's Research Institute.
 Her research interests currently span several areas of international child health including pediatric and adolescent HIV treatment adherence, comparative effectiveness of antiretroviral regimens, adolescent sexual health, social support networks for children and adolescents with HIV, and improving the palatability of pediatric HIV treatments.

 - Education and Training

-Pediatrics - Baylor Affiliated Hospitals, Houston, Texas
+Pediatrics - Baylor Affiliated Hospitals, Houston, TX

 General Pediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA

 MSCE in Epidemiology - University of Pennsylvania, Philadelphia, PA

 Assistant Professor of Pediatrics and Epidemiology, Perelman School of Medicine at the University of Pennsylvania